DanielPickens/Prophecy/README.md

 - [X] Add dependencies of the local gem to a rails plugin/engine in a gemfile.

-- [ ] Create an API Wrapper of External Service in Rails
+- [ ] Create an API wrapper of external service in Rails
 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).